rtm/cancelable-promise/design-notes.md

 ### Canceled promises as pending

-Come to think of it, though, we already have a status for promises that are not settled one way or another--the pending status.
+But come to think of it, though, we already have a status for promises that are not settled one way or another--the pending status.
 Cancellation can indeed be thought as implying that the promise will never settle.
+In this approach, "canceled" is a kind of sub-state of "pending".
 To implement this approach to canceled promises, we need additional internal slots on promises to record the fact of the cancellation and its context, such as cancellation reason.
 We also need some machinery to query or report cancellations.